serverless/serverless/docs/providers/azure/guide/quickstart.md

     azure ad sp create -n <name> -p <password>
     ```

     This should return an object which has the `servicePrincipalNames` property on it.
 Save one of the names in the array and the password you provided for later.
-If you need to look up your service principal later, you can use `azure ad sp -c <name>` where `<name>` is the name provided originally.
+If you need to look up your service principal later, you can use `azure ad sp show -c <name>` where `<name>` is the name provided originally.
 Note that the `<name>` you provided is not the name you'll provide later, it is a name in the `servicePrincipalNames` array.

     Then grant the SP contributor access with the ObjectId